lithnet/access-manager-docs/installation/system-requirements.md

 #### Dependencies

 The agent requires the installation of .NET Framework 4.7.2 or later if it is not already installed as part of the OS for x86 and x64 installations.
-For arm64 installations, dotnet 6.0 is required.
+For arm64 installations, .NET 6.0 is required.

 #### Supported versions